Free Web space and hosting from 1hwy.com

 TALLEST

-The tallest dinosaurs were the brachiosaurids (see picture at right).
+The tallest dinosaurs were the brachiosaurids (see picture below).
 They had very long necks and relatively short tails, and were unusual in that their forelegs were longer than their back legs, adding considerably to their total height.
 Sauroposeidon reached a height of 60 feet and weighed 60 tons.
 It could have looked over the top of a six story building

 LARGEST CARNIVORE

-Although technically not a dinosaur, Mosasaurus (see picture at right) also reached 60 feet in length.
+Although technically not a dinosaur, Mosasaurus (see picture below) also reached 60 feet in length.
 This terrifying sea dragon had a massive skull over six feet long with huge, sharp teeth and a voracious appetite, eating anything it could catch.
 Mosasaurus is an excellent candidate for the leviathan of Job 41.

 SMALLEST